Geographical indication: Appellation of origin

 Appellations of origin are a special kind of geographical indication.
 The term is used in the Paris Convention and defined in the Lisbon Agreement.
-Article 2 of the Lisbon Agreement defines appellations of origin as“(1)... the geographical denomination of a country, region, or locality, which serves to designate a product originating therein, the quality or characteristics of which are due exclusively or essentially to the geographical environment, including natural and human factors.”
-This definition suggests that appellations of origin consist of the name of the product’s place of origin.
-However, it is interesting to note that a number of traditional indications that are not place names, but refer to a product in connection with a place, are protected as appellations of origin under the Lisbon Agreement (for example, Reblochon (cheese) and Vinho Verde (green wine)).It is sometimes argued that products with a certain reputation, but no other quality due to their place of origin are not considered appellations of origin under the Lisbon Agreement.
+Article 2 of the Lisbon Agreement defines appellations of origin as"(1)... the geographical denomination of a country, region, or locality, which serves to designate a product originating therein, the quality or characteristics of which are due exclusively or essentially to the geographical environment, including natural and human factors."
+This definition suggests that appellations of origin consist of the name of the product's place of origin.
+However, a number of traditional indications that are not place names, but refer to a product in connection with a place, are protected as appellations of origin under the Lisbon Agreement (for example, Reblochon (cheese) and Vinho Verde (green wine)).It is sometimes argued that products with a certain reputation, but no other quality due to their place of origin are not considered appellations of origin under the Lisbon Agreement.
 However, this interpretation is not universally accepted.

 Nevertheless, appellations of origin and geographical indications both require a qualitative link between the product to which they refer and its place of origin.
-Both inform consumers about a product’s geographical origin and a quality or characteristic of the product linked to its place of origin.
+Both inform consumers about a product's geographical origin and a quality or characteristic of the product linked to its place of origin.
 The basic difference between the two terms is that the link with the place of origin must be stronger in the case of an appellation of origin.
 The quality or characteristics of a product protected as an appellation of origin must result exclusively or essentially from its geographical origin.
 This generally means that the raw materials should be sourced in the place of origin and that the processing of the product should also happen there.
 In the case of geographical indications, a single criterion attributable to geographical origin is sufficient, be it a quality or other characteristic of the product, or only its reputation.
-Moreover, the production of the raw materials and the development or processing of a GI product do not necessarily take place entirely in the defined geographical area.The term appellation of origin is often used in laws that establish a specific right and system of protection for geographical indications, in so-called sui generis systems of protection (see the section on how to obtain protection for geographical indications).
+Moreover, the production of the raw materials and the development or processing of a GI product do not necessarily take place entirely in the defined geographical area.
+The term appellation of origin is often used in laws that establish a specific right and system of protection for geographical indications, in so-called sui generis systems of protection (see the section on how to obtain protection for geographical indications).
 Geographical indication is a more general concept that does not determine a specific mode of protection.